ChristianPeters/crispy-grid/README.md

     gem 'crispy-grid'

-2. In your project configuration file (e.g. initializers/compass.rb)
+2. In your project configuration file (e.g. initializers/compass.rb, [you might want to](https://github.com/Compass/compass-rails/blob/stable/README.md#configuration) create one if it does not exist yet) add:
-   add:

     require 'crispy-grid'